elunna/nerfhack-changelog/README.md

   * If the grease hits your feet, your boots can become greased and fall off.
   * Otherwise, the grease hits your torso and your outermost armor becomes greased.
 Random items you are carrying can also become greased and fall from your possession.
 If you are carrying a towel, there is a 50% chance it becomes greased as well.
 If you are riding a steed the saddle will get hit with grease, making you fall off.
 * When a monster gets hit with grease, it will randomly grease an item in their inventory.

+#### Cold Traps
+* Ported from xNetHack, originally from UnNetHack
+* Cold traps are nasty and deal 4d8 cold damage, potentially shattering potions.
+* If you have less than 25% cold resistance, you can have your HP drained similar to fire traps
+* If you are 25% or more cold resistant, you may have a significant portion of your resistance (25-50%) sucked away by the trap.

 #### Door traps
 * Door traps actually explode in a ball of flame (Evil)